-Structural integration and alignment specialist Lauren Roxburgh has a foam rolling routine for nearly any body complaint a client throws her way—including bloating.
+Structural integration and alignment specialist Lauren Roxburgh has a foam rolling routine for nearly any body complaint a client throws her way—including feeling uncomfortable after a big meal.
 Below, Roxburgh explains the connection she sees between tightened fascia (i.e., the fibrous connective tissue that protects, supports, and separates muscles and other organs) and digestive discomfort in her private practice.
-And above, in a new video, she shares the foam rolling routine she relies on for doing away with bloat.
+And above, in a new video, she shares some foam rolling moves.

-For more from Roxburgh, see her book; her self-designed foam rollers; and her just-released, ten-week digital course called Taller Slimmer Younger Transformation.
+For more from Roxburgh, see her book; her self-designed foam rollers; and her just-released, ten-week digital course.
 (Scroll down for details on the program, along with a promo code courtesy of Roxburgh.)

 A Q&A with Lauren Roxburgh

-Do you recommend other movements or exercise for supporting digestion?
+Do you recommend other movements or exercise for after meals?

-I recommend rebounding to a lot of my clients looking for help with digestion and bloating.
+I recommend rebounding to a lot of my clients.
 It’s a super effective and low impact way of getting your cardio in, which will boost circulation.
 (My favorite rebounder is the Bellicon.)

 But almost any restorative exercise is likely to help—i.e., walking, yoga.
 Some people like deep breathing exercises, too, which can be helpful for calming the nervous system, too.